 Will the fun, surprise gifts that arrive in the mail never cease?
 First it was free postage stamps.
-Now it’s free potassium iodine tablets – nuclear fallout pills – courtesy of the Armed Forces Pharmacy of Switzerland.
+Now it’s free potassium iodine tablets in case of nuclear fallout, courtesy of the Armed Forces Pharmacy of Switzerland.

-In Oregon, about 70% of the electricity comes from hydroelectric power (dams) and other sustainable resources.
-Prior to that, I lived primarily in Idaho, Washington, New Mexico, and Alaska, of which only Washington has ever had nuclear plants.
+Prior to the seven years we lived in Oregon, I lived primarily in Idaho, Washington, New Mexico, and Alaska, of which only Washington has ever had nuclear plants.
 In fact, though I grew up hearing my mom talk about her childhood in Pullman, Washington and what it was like to live “downwind” of Hanford, most of its reactors had been shut down by the time I moved to Washington in 1994.
-By then, it was no longer producing plutonium for nuclear weapons, and the last reactor – N – went offline in 1987.
+By then, it was no longer producing plutonium for nuclear weapons, and the last reactor – Reactor N – went offline in 1987.

 In 1984, a newer nuclear power facility now known as The Columbia Generating Station came online and has been operating on the Hanford complex for the last three decades.
 While it was in operation when I moved to Washington, I lived over 350 miles from the plant.
 I didn’t even know it existed or that it was cranking out 10% of the state’s electricity.

 Do you know how close you live to the nearest US nuclear power plant?
-Click on the map above.
+Drop us a comment below.

 Official website for the Hanford National Historical Park.
 Hanford is a nuclear complex affiliated with the Manhattan Project during WWII.
 Though mostly decommissioned, a portion of it is now a US National Historic Park and is overseen by the US National Park Service.
 Visitors can tour the famous “B Reactor.”